NaviNavu/foundry-ethernaut-box/README.md

 - `$PLAYER_PK` is your Anvil private key (Anvil PK key 0).
 Use it to sign TXs while using `cast send` or broadcasting script instructions.
 - `$PLAYER` is your Anvil address (Anvil Account key 0) derived from the above private key.
 Use it to "prank" accounts in your tests or, for example, as `--from` value in the CLI.

-**If the variables are not defined at first or if you modify them inside the `.env` file, use the `source .env` command afterward to load them into your environment.**
+**If the variables are not defined at first or if you modify them inside the `.env` file, use the `source .env` command to load them into your environment.**

 ### LEVELS